 Although a holiday in Paris is best enjoyed on foot with long strolls in the park, by the river, or down the boulevards, Paris is also a huge metropolis and that is why it is divided into 6 zones, with zones 1 and 2 covering downtown Paris and all the subway lines.

 This article will give you an idea of what it means to get around Paris on foot, by cab, and by public transport.
-And thanks to the newly introduced ETIAS travel authorization and the ability to travel visa-free, there’s never been a better time for Canadian citizens to explore Paris.
+And thanks to the soon-to-be-introduced ETIAS travel authorization and the ability to travel visa-free, there’s never been a better time for Canadian citizens to explore Paris.

-The first challenge most travelers face is getting from Charles de Gaulle International Airport to the Paris city center.
+The first challenge most travellers face is getting from Charles de Gaulle International Airport to the Paris city center.
 Charles de Gaulle airport is the largest in France and the second largest in Europe.
-It’s located about 25 km northeast of Paris but there are several transportation options for travelers who want to reach the city.
+It’s located about 25 km northeast of Paris but there are several transportation options for tourists who want to reach the city.

 The most popular public transport option is the RER B regional train.
 It takes about 35 minutes to reach Paris Gare du Nord and the earliest train leaves at 4:56 am from Terminal 2.